gauteh/ibcao_py/README.md

 ## Usage

-1. Download the IBCAO grid: [ngdc.noaa.gov](http://www.ngdc.noaa.gov/mgg/bathymetry/arctic/grids/version3_0/IBCAO_V3_500m_RR.grd.gz) and specify it when you instatiate the IBCAO class or place it in the same directory as `ibcao.py`.
+1. Download the IBCAO grid: [ngdc.noaa.gov](http://www.ngdc.noaa.gov/mgg/bathymetry/arctic/grids/version3_0/IBCAO_V3_500m_RR.grd.gz) and specify it when you instantiate the IBCAO class or place it in the same directory as `ibcao.py`.

 2. Run a test with: